-Scientific enquiry Foundations of Eoundations of Foundations of Scientific enquiry and investigationDraw on prior knowledge and observations to devise a working hypothesis and probable outcomes.Use the results of their investigations to refine their scientific questions and make decisions about how to improve future investigations.Explain how they have used secondary sources to inform the questions they have developed.
-(Earth & Space)Select what to observe, what equipment they need and plan how to ensure their observations are careful and systematic, and how they will record their findings.
-(Costal erosion)Describe what patterns and changes they notice and how these may be linked to their hypotheses.
-Sort, group and classify what they observe.Identify constants and variables, and the control variable within a fair test.
-(Costal erosion) Foundations of Biology Identify similarities and differences in the life cycles of different living things.
-Describe and explain the stages of the human life cycle.
-Describe and explain some of the main changes which take place during puberty in humans.
-Describe and explain the life processes and reproduction in some animals and plants.
-Foundations of Chemistry Compare and classify materials according to their physical properties - hardness, solubility, transparency, conductivity and magnetic attraction.
-(Costal erosion) Describe and explain how solids can be separated from liquids.
-(Costal erosion) Describe and explain how some solids dissolve into liquids and how solids can be recovered from a solution.
-(Costal erosion) Foundations of Physics Describe and explain the action of gravity on objects.
-Describe and explain the effects of friction and resistance on a moving object.
-Describe and explain how a mechanism can allow of small force to have a greater effect.
-Describe the movement the Earth and the planet of the solar system relative to the Sun.
-(Earth & Space) Explain and justify decisions made in setting up and carrying out a comparative and fair test.
-(Costal erosion) Use appropriate equipment to measure accurately in standard units.
+At the end of Year Five Scientific enquiry Foundations of Foundations of Foundations of and investigation Biology Chemistry Physics Draw on prior knowledge and observations to devise a working hypothesis and probable outcomes.
+Use the results of their investigations to refine their scientific questions and Identify similarities and differences in the life cycles of different living things.
+Compare and classify materials according to their physical properties - hardness, solubility, Describe and explain the action of gravity on objects. make decisions about how to improve future investigations.
+Explain how they have used secondary sources to inform the questions they have developed.
+Describe and explain the stages of the human life cycle. transparency, conductivity and magnetic attraction.
+Describe and explain how Describe and explain the effects of friction and resistance on a moving object.
+Select what to observe, what equipment they need and plan how to ensure their observations are careful and systematic, and how they will record their findings.
+Describe and explain some of the main changes which take place during solids can be separated from liquids.
+Describe and explain how Describe and explain how a mechanism can allow a small force to have a Describe what patterns and changes they notice and how these may be linked to their hypotheses.
+Sort, group and classify what they observe. puberty in humans.
+Describe and explain the some solids dissolve into liquids and how solids can be recovered from a greater effect.
+Describe the movement of Identify constants and variables, and the control variable within a fair test. life processes and reproduction in some solution. the Earth and the planets of the solar system Explain and justify decisions made in setting up and carrying out a comparative and fair test. animals and plants.
+Describe and explain ways in which reversible changes and non-reversible changes Describe the movement of Use appropriate equipment to measure accurately in standard units. are different. the Moon relative to the Earth.
 Plan and write a scientific record of an investigation - its aim and hypothesis, variables and constants, equipment safety and method, diagrams, tables and graphs, an explanation of results and conclusion.
+Describe and explain the formation of a new material.
+Describe how the Earth's rotation explains day and night.
 Evaluate the success and accuracy of an investigation, identifying what elements needed to be repeated or altered to improve validity.
-(Costal erosion) Describe the work of a specific scientist or group of scientists, how this work linked to the work of other scientists in their field of enquiry and how this work has had an impact on people's lives.
+Describe the work of a specific scientist or group of scientists, how this work linked to the work of other scientists in their field of enquiry and how this work has had an impact on people's lives.
 Identify how the work of a specific scientist demonstrates the scientific method of enquiry.
-Describe and explain ways in which reversible changes and non-reversible changes are different.
-(Costal erosion) Describe and explain the formation of a new material.
-(Costal erosion) Describe the movement of the Moon relative to the Earth.
-(Earth & Space) Describe how the Earth's rotation explains day and night.
-(Earth & Space)